sidarayteli/M1_Projectgoal-app-uti-/1_Requirements/README.md

 ## Who
 * The machine can be used by anyone who has an ATM card.
 ## What
-* It's a money-withdrawal mechanism that works automatically.
+* It's a Money-withdrawal mechanism that works automatically.
 ## When
-* It is available 24X7, 365 days.
+* It is available 24X7, 365 days for service.
 ## Where
 * It is available in various places.
 ## How
-* This programme was written in C to prevent complication and keep things simple.
+* This programme was written in C to prevent complication and keep things simple to the user.